Fitting a basic renewal model#

 The first four are collections of instances of RandomVariable

-diagram shows a detailed view of how metaclasses, modules, and classes
+shows a detailed view of how metaclasses, modules, and classes interact

 The pyrenew package models the real-time reproductive number \(\mathcal{R}(t)\), the average number of secondary infections caused by an infected individual, as a renewal process model.
 Our basic renewal process model defines five components: